ERPs are built for the people running the supply chain. Not the people on the receiving end.

 Cannabis distributors and vertically integrated operators — you need an ERP.
 Full stop.
 You're managing the supply chain, and that requires comprehensive operational software.
 Distru, Leaf Trade, or whatever fits your workflow.

-Cannabis retailers running consignment — you need a managed service.
+Cannabis retailers running consignment — you need cannabis-specific consignment software.
 You're not managing a supply chain.
 You're managing vendor financial relationships, and that's a specialized job that benefits from specialization.
 Let the ERP handle inventory if you need it.
 Let ShelfSpace handle the money.
-See what that looks like in practice: one dispensary freed $27,350 in trapped inventory by switching from self-managed consignment to ShelfSpace.
+See what that looks like in practice: one dispensary freed $27,350 in trapped inventory by switching from spreadsheet-managed consignment to ShelfSpace.

 Using an ERP for consignment today?
 Ask yourself: how many hours does your team spend on settlement calculations, vendor checks, and vendor emails every week?
 Now ask: are you recovering every credit you're owed?
-If the answer is "too many" and "probably not," that's the gap a managed service fills.
+If the answer is "too many" and "probably not," that's the gap cannabis-specific software fills.

-We'll run a free evaluation — show you the time you're spending, the credits you're missing, and what your consignment program looks like when someone else does the work.
+We'll run a free evaluation — show you the time you're spending, the credits you're missing, and what your consignment program looks like when the platform does the heavy lifting.
 No commitment.
 Just data.